Disney Plus review

 Disney Plus review: Content library

-Rome wasn't built in a day, but it's kind of amazing how many movies and shows Disney Plus launched with on Day 1.
-By our count, the service started with a 652 movies, TV shows, shorts and other pieces of content.
-Now (as of March 8, 2023), it has 1,888 movies and 832 shows, according to JustWatch.
+Rome wasn't built in a day, but it's kind of amazing how many movies and shows Disney Plus had on Day 1.
+By our count, the service started with 652 movies, TV shows, shorts and other pieces of content.
+At present, it has over 1,300 movies and over 500 shows, according to JustWatch.

-The only big problem is that Disney does a poor job of adding new movies.
+One thing to keep in mind is that Disney is selective in adding content.
 Our guide to the new movies on Disney Plus, for example, shows much fewer arrivals than the guides for new movies on Hulu and new movies on Amazon Prime Video.
+But this largely comes down to the fact that Disney Plus is reserved for Disney content rather than adding licensed shows and movies.
+The good news is that now that Disney owns 20th Century Fox's intellectual property, there's a lot more to choose from.

 Disney Plus review: movies